openandclose/tosixinch/docs/intro.rst

 .. note ::

-    The script already has a built-in configuration for the PEP site (see `below <#samples>`__).
+    The script already has a similar 'built-in' configuration for the PEP site (see `below <#samples>`__).
     So actually you don't have to write your configuration.